oliverde8/php-etl/docs/DescribeChain.md

 - A third file with subscribed customers.

 To achieve this we will use the split operation.
 This operation creates multiple new chains linked to the first chain.
-The result of thise new chains are not attached to the main chain.
+The result of these new chains are not attached to the main chain.
 So if we do any filtering in one of these **branches** as they are called, the filtering will not be visible on the main branch.

 For our example, the main branch will be used to write all customers, this is very similar to what we did in the